 We should emphasise that, to support face-to-face interaction between deaf and hearing people, a qualified human sign language interpreter should, whenever available, always be preferred over a machine translation system.
 Still, it is worth investigating the extent to which a machine translation system making use of avatar technology can be of help in situations in which a human interpreter cannot be employed or for purposes other than supporting face-to-face interaction, such as providing access to information or providing support in learning sign language.

 It is challenging for healthcare professionals to communicate with Deaf patients (Felllinger, Holzinger and Pollard, 2012), even more so in times of COVID-19 (Mckee, Moran and Zazove, 2020).
 Sign language interpreters cannot always enter hospitals and clinics, facemasks make lipreading impossible (Grote and Izagaren,2020) and interpreting via videorelay is not always viable.
-Building on the JASigning avatar engine, we are developing a tool which translates sentences that are frequently used in the diagnosis and treatment of COVID-19 from Dutch into Sign Language of the Netherlans (NGT).
-Click on the button below to see a demo of this tool.
+Building on the JASigning avatar engine, we have developed a tool which translates sentences that are frequently used in the diagnosis and treatment of COVID-19 from Dutch into Sign Language of the Netherlands (NGT).
+Click on the button below or on the image of the avatar to see a demo of this tool.